Powerball Jackpot Won Along With Nearly 100 Runner-Up Prizes

 The jackpot wins are tremendous, but the really interesting part of this draw is the disproportionate number of Match-5 winners.
 There were 89 tickets that matched all five main numbers, just missing the Powerball Number.
 For comparison, no players won in this tier for the past two draws, and the prize tier below (Match-4+PB) had just six winners despite the odds being much better!
 What gives?

 Many Powerball fans are speculating that this could be a repeat of an episode in March 2005, when 110 tickets won the Match-5 prize for a single draw after playing numbers they'd found in their fortune cookies.
-While it's certainly possible, there's also a potential mathematical explanation.
+While it's certainly possible, there's an obvious explanation, which also addresses why certain big states are totally missing from the lineup.

 Finding a Pattern